Some properties of small perturbations against a stationary solution of the nonlinear Schrodinger equation

 where

 A solution to equation \eqref{eqpert} can be represented as a series in the small expansion parameter $\alpha$.
 However, since equation \eqref{eqpert} is valid up to the linear order in $\alpha$ (the terms of the higher orders are omitted), it does not make sense to consider terms of the second order in $\alpha$ and higher in the perturbation.
-Thus, I take the following ansatz for the perturbation (to simplify the analysis, below I will consider only the oscillation modes\footnote{In order not to deal with exponentially growing modes, one can consider only classically stable background solutions.
-If $f(\vec x)$ is spherically symmetric, falls off to zero rapidly enough and has no nodes, such background solutions can be selected using the Vakhitov-Kolokolov stability criterion established in \cite{VK,Kolokolov}.}):
+Thus, I take the following ansatz for the perturbation, which is suggested by the form of equation \eqref{eqpert} (to simplify the analysis, below I will consider only the oscillation modes):